 We maintain allowances for losses and sales adjustments, which losses are recorded against revenue at the time the loss is incurred.
 Since most of our clients are domestic governmental entities, we rarely incur a credit loss resulting from the inability of a client to make required payments.
 Events or changes in circumstances that indicate the carrying amount for the allowances for losses and sales adjustments may require revision, include, but are not limited to, managing our client's expectations regarding the scope of the services to be delivered and defects or errors in new versions or enhancements of our software products.
-Our allowance for losses and sales adjustments of \$12.1 million and \$9.3 million at December 31, 2021, and December 31, 2020, respectively, does not include provisions for credit losses.
-As of January 1, 2020, we adopted ASU 2016-13, Financial Instruments -, Credit Losses, and primarily evaluated our historical experience with credit losses related to trade and other receivables.
-Because we rarely experience credit losses with our clients, we have not recorded a material reserve for credit losses
+Our allowance for losses and sales adjustments of \$14.8 million and \$12.1 million at December 31, 2022, and December 31, 2021, respectively.
+Because we rarely experience credit losses with our clients, we have not recorded a material reserve for credit losses.